cryquack/Milestone1_Group76/Software Design Document.md

 ### 1.1 Problem Background

-Problem Identification: What problem does this system solve?
+Problem Identification:
-- Obtaining the detailed nutritional information for a wide range of foods commonly consumed globally
+The difficulty in obtaining the detailed nutritional information for a wide range of foods that is commonly consumed around the world.

-Dataset: What is the dataset used?
+Dataset:
-- Nutritional Food Database
+Nutritional Food Database which contains the needed nutritional information for each food item measured in grams(g) or milligrams(mg) e.g. carbohydrates(in g), sodium(in g), and iron(in mg).

-Data Input/Output: What kind of data input and output is required?
+Data Input/Output:
-- The amount of nutrients consumed provides the amount of calories gained
+In order for customers to acquire detailed nutritional information, they must provide the food item by inputting it into the system.
+The system will output all the detailed nutritional content that customers require e.g. pie charts and bar graphs displaying every single nutrients contained in the food searched.

-Target Users: Who will use the system, and why?
+Target Users:
 - The hospitality industry will use this system to source and display the nutritional content in the foods they provide to consumers
-- Dietitians will utilise this system in order to prepare dietary and nutritional advice to consumers seeking diet-related goals
+- Dietitians and nutritionists will utilise this system in order to prepare dietary and nutritional advice to consumers seeking diet-related goals
-- Everyday users who may have specific dietary restrictions or requirements such as diabetes or food allergies may want to use this system to aquire their needed source of nutrients
+- Everyday users who may have specific dietary restrictions or requirements such as diabetes or food allergies may want to use this system to acquire their needed source of nutrients

 ### 1.2 System capabilities/overview